-- as they are all fire exits - Clean the windows on interconnecting doors
+- Sweep or vacuum the staircases as appropriate nothing should be left on staircases as they are all fire exits - Clean the windows on interconnecting doors

 There have been a number of occasions where the vacuum cleaners provided in halls have been used to clean up liquid spills.
 This is very dangerous as they are not designed for liquids.
 The provided mops should be used to clean-up liquids.
 If a vacuum in your flat is damaged by incorrect use residents will be charged for the replacement.